healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

   - on MacOS/Linux in bash, enter 'bash ./global-indicators.sh'
     - Linux users may need to prefix this with 'sudo' for elevated permissions when launching Docker containers (read more [here](https://docs.docker.com/engine/install/linux-postinstall))

 This will retrieve the computational environment and launch the Global Healthy and Sustainable City Indicators (GHSCI) software, along with a PostGIS spatial database that is used for processing and data management.
-Once launched, instructions will be displayed.
+Once launched, instructions will be displayed (Figure 2).

 ![image](https://github.com/global-healthy-liveable-cities/global-indicators/assets/12984626/5192ad35-9418-4527-8e55-0316dec5bc62)
 *Figure 2.
 With Docker Desktop installed and running, run the global-indicators command to initialise the software environment and view usage instructions*

+{% raw %}
+<iframe width="768" height="432" src="https://www.youtube.com/watch?v=GvKASDN-XPQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% endraw %}

 ## Running the software
 The software can be used to configure study regions, conduct analysis, generate resources and compare results in four ways, depending on preference: